 4. Install the gThumb.
 It is a handy little program that can do important things.

-- 6. NB!
-In System Preferences, you can specify Details \rightarrow Default Applications \rightarrow The image always opens in gThumb or -> - 7.
-Click on the file on the left Open with app Select gThumb gThumb image editing software - sorting images gThumb image editing software - naming images
+- 12. NB!
+In System Preferences, you can specify Details \rightarrow Default Applications \rightarrow The image always opens in gThumb or -> - 13.
+Click on the file on the left Open with app Select gThumb gThumb image editing software - naming images